Bardia0/Youtube_Downloader/README.md

    https://www.youtube.com/playlist?list=<some-queries>
    ```

-## For more information to use command
+## For more information about using the command

 use help option as below